dark-swordsman/ugts/README.md

 After getting so fed up trying to help people on [r/OBS](https://www.reddit.com/r/obs/) that don't really know better, this is what I started.

+By the way, this whole article will be mostly focused around the idea of gamers that are streaming/recording, and not so much people doing large, live productions or vlogs/documentaries, etc. It's really to drive home a good stream/recording quality and to get extremely nerdy about encoding, the do's and dont's, etc.

 ***

 # Table of Contents